Dialing Out To The Cosmos

 🇯🇲🏖️

-8. Jeff Flesch says:
+8. Jeff Flesch's avatar Jeff Flesch says:

 I love this idea, and the nostalgia you are playing with here.
 There is a form of happenstance with the old school rotary phones that you don’t get when your numbers are all preprogrammed into your phone.
 Mysteries are so much fun too.
 Wonderful poem, Karima. 🙂